Optimal Lojasiewicz-Simon inequalities and Morse-Bott Yang-Mills energy functions: Introduction

 \subsection{{\L}ojasiewicz--Simon gradient inequalities for Morse--Bott functions}

 In applications to geometry and topology, it is very useful to know when a given energy function is a Morse function (isolated critical points) or more generally a Morse--Bott function (non-isolated critical points).
-We shall subsequently state a special case (see Theorem \ref{mainthm:Lojasiewicz-Simon_inequalities_Yang-Mills_energy_flat_Morse-Bott}) of Theorem \ref{mainthm:Lojasiewicz-Simon_inequalities_Yang-Mills_energy_flat} that admits a much shorter proof than that of Theorem \ref{mainthm:Lojasiewicz-Simon_inequalities_Yang-Mills_energy_flat} when the Yang--Mills energy function is known to be Morse--Bott near a flat connection.

 \begin{defn}[Morse--Bott function] (See Austin and Braam \cite[Section 3.1]{Austin_Braam_1995}.)
 Let $\sB$ be a smooth Banach manifold, $\sE: \sB \to \RR$ be a $C^2$ function, and $\Crit\sE := \{x\in\sB:\sE'(x) = 0\}$.
 A smooth submanifold $\sC \hookrightarrow \sB$ is called a \emph{nondegenerate critical submanifold of $\sE$} if $\sC \subset \Crit\sE$ and